senecajs/senecajs.org/src/pages/api/index.md

 seneca.on('ready', function (err) {...})
 ```

-They both achieve the same result, it's simply a matter of preference which you choose to use.
+They both achieve the same result.
+It's a matter of preference which you use.

 ## add (pattern [, paramspec], action)
 - __pattern__ - `object` or `string`: matching the the pattern specification